 This white paper summarizes current SEM program designs, key lessons learned and next steps.
 More broadly the paper comments on the strategic value of regional collaboration in the design and delivery of efficiency programs.

-This course discusses options for calculating the costs, savings and the payback timeframe of energy projects.
+This course takes a common-sense approach to options for calculating the costs, savings and the payback timeframe of energy projects.
 It walks users through an example of calculating investment payback using the Simple Lifecycle Cost method (SLCC).